MSLNZ/msl-loadlib/docs/install.md

 ```

 !!! tip
-    When loading a shared library it is vital that all dependencies of the library are also on the computer and that the directory that the dependency is located in is available on the [PATH]{:target="_blank"} variable.
-A helpful utility to determine the dependencies of a shared library on Unix is [ldd]{:target="_blank"}.
+    When loading a library it is vital that all dependencies of the library are also on the computer and that the directory that the dependency is located in is available on the [PATH]{:target="_blank"} variable.
+A helpful utility to determine the dependencies of a library on Unix is [ldd]{:target="_blank"}.

 ### macOS